Sam1215Lee/Hyperspectral-Image-Inpainting/README.md

-# Hyperspectral-Image-Inpainting
+# Hyperspectral-Image-Inpainting (Alogorithm & Software Setup)

-# Hyperspectral Image Inpainting

 ## Purposes
 This is a Python script to inpaint hyperspectral images of size (150,150,183) using a U-Net based architecture.